samisnotinsane/arq-teleop-robot/README.md

 - You should see ```(tensorflow) qmul@qmul-VirtualBox:~$``` in place of just ```qmul@qmul-VirtualBox:~$```
 - Run ```python classify_gazebo_image.py```
 - The classification output is stored in <path to arq-teleop-robot>/cam_ws/src/classification.log
 - The first time it runs expect to see the logs for Downloading inception.
-I suggest renaming the images folder and log file each time a session is completed.
+I suggest renaming the images folder, creating a new images folder and renaming the classification.log file each time a session is completed.